gpt4thewin/42-lemin/README.md

 ### t_solution
 Contains the final solution information to be written as text.
 Contains a list of turns which contains a list of moves.
-### t_move
-An ant move information.
-Contains an ant id and its room destination.
+A "move" contains an ant id and its room destination.
 ## Our algorithm
 - Parse the input and builds a graph.
 - Delete dead-ends, isolated rooms and duplicate connections for performance.